 Nail and Oral Health Indicators

-Additional symptoms include unexplained weight changes, decreased appetite, and persistent digestive issues.
-When several of these changes appear together, it's time to consider testing.
-To get a comprehensive view, consider a hair mineral analysis package.
+Oral health changes are equally telling: mouth ulcers, gingivitis, and a dulled or altered sense of taste or smell are hallmark zinc deficiency signs.
+Additional symptoms include unexplained weight loss, decreased appetite, and persistent digestive issues.
+When several of these appear together, testing is strongly warranted.
+To get a comprehensive view of your mineral status, consider a hair mineral analysis package.

 Diagnosing Zinc Deficiency with Advanced Testing